 High School of Science and Technology

-The Springfield School District participated in the ACTFL Performance Assessment Project, which used the K-12 Performance Guidelines (see Resources) to help measure student performance.
+The Springfield School District participated in the ACTFL Performance Assessment Project, which used the ACTFL Performance Descriptors for Language Learners (see Resources) to help measure student performance.
 The project focused on creating authentic, content-rich assessments that integrate the three communicative modes.
 Nancy Gadbois began doing Integrated Performance Assessments (IPAs) as part of this pilot project.
 Currently, teacher use of IPAs in Springfield is voluntary, and district-wide assessments do not include performance tasks.

 In this case study, Ms. Gadbois's students complete two portions of an IPA focused on a French music video.
 For the first task, students interpret the song's meaning by observing visual cues in the video and by reading the lyrics.
 After receiving feedback on their interpretations, students complete an interpersonal communication task by discussing in pairs topics inspired by the music video.
 Ms. Gadbois later concludes assessing the students' communication skills by having them share what they learned with a French-speaking audience -- a presentational communication task.

 Spanish and French Performance Assessments

 Authentic assessments are a district-wide initiative in Nanuet, New York, driven in part by the New York State Board of Regents mandated tests (see Resources).
 The Regents tests encourage authentic assessments and performance tasks in foreign language education.
 Nanuet has a spiraling language program, which cycles content at increasingly complex levels from grades 7 through 12.
 Thus, while the culminating activities used by Ms. Santiago and Ms. Pizzutello were designed to meet the needs of their classes, both teachers used standard, departmental rubrics to assess students' performances.